 Want to become a Disability Studies Minor?

-We ask that all students interested in declaring the minor this Spring complete the interest form by March 31st.
-If you have questions, please email Professor Kukla at rk75@georgetown.edu or Professor Rifkin at lsr@georgetown.edu.
+We ask that all students interested in declaring the minor this Spring complete the interest form by April 7th.
+If you have questions, please email the Disability Studies Program at disabilitystudies@georgetown.edu.

 Featured Stories